Anjali045008/HeartHealer-AI_Open_WebUI/README.md

 ---

 ## Objective
-HeartHealer AI is an AI-powered emotional wellness assistant developed as part of my college project.
-Designed to provide judgment-free, actionable support, it blends psychological research with empathetic conversational design to help users navigate stress, anxiety, and emotional challenges.
-Inspired by evidence-based therapeutic practices, HeartHealer AI offers personalized guidance, coping strategies, and a safe space for reflection.
+**HeartHealer AI is an empathetic, science-backed therapist.
+It is designed to provide judgment-free, actionable support it blends psychological research with empathetic conversational design to help users navigate breakup, divorce, grief, stress, anxiety, and other relationship challenges.
+Inspired by evidence-based therapeutic practices, HeartHealer AI offers personalized guidance, coping strategies, and a safe space for reflection.**
 ---

 ## Technology Stack Used